 Typically, the types of exceptionalities/disabilities will be clearly identified in the jurisdiction's law surrounding special education.
 Students qualifying for special education support have needs that will often require support that goes beyond what is normally offered or received in the regular school/classroom setting.

 Sprayberry's Multiple Disability Classrooms offer the following for your child:

 Music Therapy (UA Student Visits Once a Week)

 Travel to the Motor Room for PT/OT

 The children participate in all of our events including: Fall Festival, Valentines Day, Tailgating with the Stars, Art Show and many more.
-Each child has a PT/OT outline that each teacher follows.
+Each child has a PT/OT goal that each teacher follows.
 Each class also has two (2) para educators.